-Jobs in Spain demand more than the Spain visa application and just the obvious Spain cover letter and Spain CV writing and translation - it requires thorough preparation.
-You will be confronted with problems that in all probability did not even cross your mind when you become interested in Spain jobs.
+Jobs in Spain demand more than the Spain visa application and just the obvious Spain CV with Spain cover letter writing and translation - it requires thorough preparation.
+You will be confronted with problems that in all probability did not even cross your mind when you become interested in work in Spain.

 Do not take too lightly the influence a Spain visa can have on the final result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Most visits to Spain are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
 You should exercise a high degree of caution due to the country experiencing a deteriorating security situation.